188th Infantry Regiment (United States): Raid at Los Baños

 Since the beginning of the Philippines campaign, it was a priority of General MacArthur that both civilians and soldiers held in Japanese camps be rescued as soon as possible.
 He feared retribution on them, as the Japanese suffered defeats.
 The Los Baños Camp held more than 2,000 civilians of all ages, and nationalities who were captured during the Japanese invasion.
 The rescue would involve sending the 11th, 40 mi behind Japanese lines.
-Also, a 90-minute march away from the camp were 9,000 battle hardened soldiers of the Japanese 19th Division, known as the "Tiger Division".
+Also, a 90-minute march away from the camp were 9,000 battle hardened soldiers of the Japanese 19th Division, known as the "Tiger Division" at tiger hills.

 In order to have a plan, Sgt.
 John Fulton of the 511th Signal Co. volunteered to join Filipino guerrillas in the area.
 For a few weeks he lived with them and transmitted information back to the 11th.
 He had also made contact with some young men who were sneaking out at night from the camp to search for food.
 In this way a rescue plan was designed to overtake the guards by surprise.
 Its success was dependent on knowing the camp routine, especially that of the guards.

 The plan would involve the 672nd Amphibious Tractor Battalion, the 1st of the 511th and the 188th under Colonel Soule.
 Co.
 B of the 511th would lead a parachute attack on the camp.
 C. Co. of the 511th would jump and eliminate a small Japanese force nearby and set up a roadblock near the town of Los Baños.
 A Co. of the 511th would jump and also set up another roadblock to intercept the enemy.
 All the men were greatly outnumbered should this attack and rescue go wrong.

 Again under the command of General Joe Swing, the attack began on 23 February 1945 at 7:00 a.m.
 The time was chosen because advance information had placed the guards at that time away from their weapons, doing calisthenics.
 The 511th easily overtook them.
 Several hours later the entire population had been moved and transported amphibiously across a large body of water to a safe area While the attack on the camp was occurring, the 188th had attacked Japanese positioned near the camp at the San Juan River.
 By midmorning they had cleared the area of the enemy and marched towards Los Baños to provide more fighting power for the rescue.
 When Colonel Soule saw the Amtracs filled with the internees on Laguna de Bay moving to a safe location, Mamated, he gave new orders.
 He ordered a bridgehead near the San Juan River, and blocked the road from Santo Tomas, where the Tiger Marines were positioned.
 The 188th placed themselves directly in their path to Los Baños, should they be alerted.
 Fortunately, this did not occur.
 It would have been a death sentence for every man.
 The 188th was credited with the success of the raid and the protection of the 511th and others transporting the internees.